 Grow your list on social media

-Social media is another great opportunity to grow your list and collect leads.
+Social media marketing in real estate is another great opportunity to grow your list and collect leads.
 You have a variety of options.

 Not only can you create posts that drive people to your email list, but you can also add a link in the bio of each social platform you use.